-The Company's 2015 work focused on advancing partner funded projects, executing new agreements for available EMX projects, identifying key royalty assets for purchase, generative exploration, business development, and balancing the portfolio by acquiring new properties on open ground while dropping low priority projects as summarized below.
+The Company's 2016 work focused on a) advancing partner funded projects at Superior West, Copper King, and Aguila de Cobre, b) executing new agreements for available projects, c) generative exploration, d) identifying royalty assets for purchase, and e) balancing the portfolio by acquiring new properties on open ground while dropping low priority projects.
+Eurasian is in discussions with potential partners for the available North American properties, as well as for regional exploration alliances.
+A summary of 2016 activities is given below.